General Screening Information

 Family Restrooms and Nursing Mothers Lounge

-Family restrooms are available throughout the terminals in the pre-security, public concourse areas.
+Family restrooms are available in both terminals within the pre-security, public concourse areas.
 These are larger bathrooms with a changing station, space for a stroller and a lockable door.

-There is currently one nursing mothers lounge inside the departure lounge in Terminal C. Passengers flying on Allegiant, American, Frontier and Spirit have access to this one-family room.
-This oversized space features adjustable lighting, comfortable seating, a toddler toy, large changing and washing areas and a lockable door.
+There are currently two nursing mothers rooms inside the departure lounges at Terminal C. One room is inside the holdroom serving Allegiant, American, Frontier and Spirit.
+The second room is inside the United departure lounge.
+Both mothers' rooms are one-family rooms.
+The spaces features adjustable lighting, comfortable seating, a toddler toy, large changing and washing areas and a lockable door.